Think Before You Act: Decision Transformers with Working Memory: Methodology

+Recall that we represent our memory as a matrix with fixed dimensions (i.e., number of slots $\times$ hidden dimensions).
+It is crucial to synchronize the input dimensions for efficient storage.
+Notably, in our design, we maintain the relationships among trajectories as posited in the Decision Transformer paper, although this is not a requisite.
+For instance, in another prior work, Trajectory Transformer \cite{janner2021sequence}, states, rewards, and others are grouped individually.
+We demonstrate in Appendix~\ref{subsec:input_organize} that these varied designs exhibit no significant difference.

-\textit{\textbf{Step 2: Content-based Address.}} We use an attention-based method to locate the correct memory slot for new input by identifying correlated information.
-This approach is based on the idea that humans tend to store and group similar information together.
-To locate the memory position, we utilize an attention mechanism.
-The position address $\bm{w}$ is calculated as: $\bm{w} = \text{softmax}\Big(\frac{\bm{Q}\bm{K}^T}{\sqrt{d}}\Big)$.
-Here, $\bm{Q}=\bm{M}\bm{W}^q$ and $\bm{K}=\bm{E}\bm{W}^k$, where $\bm{W}^q$ and $\bm{W}^k$ are parameters for the Multi-layer perceptron (MLP).
+\textit{\textbf{Step 2: Content-based Address.}} We use an attention-based mechanism to locate a proper memory slot for new input by identifying correlated information.
+This approach is based on the idea that humans tend to store and group similar or related information together (e.g., in Documentation Science and Archival Science \citep{DooleyArchivalAdvantage}).
+To locate the memory position, we compute the position address $\bm{w}$ as follows: $\bm{w} = \text{softmax}\Big(\frac{\bm{Q}\bm{K}^T}{\sqrt{d}}\Big)$.
+Here, $\bm{Q}=\bm{M}\bm{W}^q$ and $\bm{K}=\bm{E}\bm{W}^k$, where $\bm{W}^q$ and $\bm{W}^k$ are parameters in the MLP.
 The objective is to map the memory and input information into the query and key matrix, and then use the dot product to determine the similarities between these two matrices.
 The softmax function guarantees that the sum of all addresses equals one.